 A risk factor refers to an aspect of personal habits or an environmental or occupational exposure, nutritional factors, that is associated with an increased probability of occurrence of a disease.
+Early detection and interventions (modifying risk factors) lead to change in the progression of diseases.

 Since risk factors can usually be modified, intervening to alter them in a favorable direction can reduce the probability of occurrence of disease.
-The impact of these interventions can be determined by repeated measures using the same methods and definitions.